A landlord or tenant must give written notice to end a periodic tenancy.

 Which notice template to use

-Landlords can fill in the relevant notice template (available in Word and PDF files) depending on their reason for ending the periodic tenancy.
+Landlords can fill in the relevant notice template (available in Word and PDF format) depending on the timing and if there is a reason for ending the periodic tenancy.

 Other reasons for ending a periodic tenancy